Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Endpoint RCE

-Due to the OS is not a standard Linux OS, and there are only limited commands available.
-I then find out the “python” application location by using the “find” command.
+Since the operating system is not a standard Linux OS and has limited available commands, I proceeded to find the location of the ‘python’ application using the ‘find’ command.

 1